Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game3_clue_analysis.md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 2/5
+### Misinformed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-These clues are too general.
-While factually true for 'Romance', they are also true for 'Drama' to a significant extent, and even 'Historical' can involve relationships and character development.
-They don't create productive ambiguity because the overlap is too broad, making it difficult to distinguish between options based on these clues alone.
+These clues are true for all genres of storytelling (Romance, Drama, Historical) as they all involve telling stories, capturing attention, and artistic expression.
+However, they are very generic and don't create strong ambiguity because they lack any specific thematic connection that would make one lean towards Drama or Historical over Romance.
+They are factually true for all but don't actively mislead towards the wrong choices.

 ✅ Strengths:
 - Attempt to create ambiguity